longtimedeveloper/fonts2yaml/README.md

 #### Compiling the tool

 To compile the tool on your system run the below command.
 You will have to modify the '-o' option to point to a folder on your system *that is in your path*.

-I use `d:\dart` for my command line tools and utility batch files.
+Windows:

         dart compile exe bin/fonts2yaml.dart -o d:\dart\fonts2yaml.exe

+macOS:

+        dart compile exe bin/fonts2yaml.dart -o $HOME/development/dart/fonts2yaml

 On my system when I compile with the above command I get the following results.